peterducai/etcd-tools/README.md

 # openshift etcd-tools

-## etcd.sh script
+## etcd-mg.sh

-ETCD script will make collect info from ETCD pods, make little summary and search for errors/issues and explains what are expected values.
+ETCD script will make collect info from MUST-GATHER, make little summary and search for errors/issues and explains what are expected values.
+To use it, run

+> ./etcd-mg.sh <full path to MUST-GATHER>

+or if you're missing clusterversion in your logs, here is exa

+> ./etcd-mg.sh <full path to MUST-GATHER> false 4.10

+PS: false parameter is to disable gnuplot use

 ## fio_suite